Industry Training Victoria

 - Industry Training - Meat Processing

-- Industry Training - Commercial Cookery, Patisserie, Bakery
+- Industry Training - Commercial Cookery, Patisserie, Baking

 Funding is available for certain qualifications, please contact our office if you would like to know more about the benefits and what is suitable for your business.
 Eligibility exemptions may allow for funding of students who would not usually be eligible for governement supported places, please contact us for more information.
 We can also offer fee-for-service training.